-Ranjani Rao is a scientist by training and a writer by avocation.
+Ranjani Rao is a trained scientist, a self-taught writer, yoga practitioner, and lifelong learner committed to an apprenticeship in observation.
 Originally from Mumbai, she spent her early adult life in the USA where she first began writing.
 Her fiction and non-fiction writing are inspired by her life in three countries and travels to thirty.

-Her work has appeared in several print and digital publications such as Khabar, USA; The Hindu, India; and The Straits Times, Singapore.
+Her work has appeared in several print and digital publications in the USA, India and Singapore.
 Her essay titled, “The Girl With The Red Dot”, originally published on Alternet.org was chosen for inclusion in the Thomson Reader, a college-level English textbook.

 She lives with her family in Singapore and stoically bears the dubious distinction of being the only G-rated person in the household not inclined to binge-watch shows.